 The trading results of Group undertakings in currencies other than the Functional Currency are recorded using the average exchange rates for the year.
 The assets and liabilities of overseas undertakings are translated at the exchange rates ruling at the year-end.
-Exchange gains and losses arising from the translation are recognised in profit or loss in the Consolidated Statement of Comprehensive Income.
+Exchange gains and losses arising from the translation are recognised in other comprehensive income.